Abbas1Hussein/oauth2_manager/README.md

 ### Authorization Code Grant

-To use the Authorization Code Grant flow, first create an instance of the `OAuth2` class:
+To use the Authorization Code Grant flow, first create an instance of the `OAuth2`class and pass in the configuration OAuth2Configuration:

 ```dart
 import 'package:oauth2_manager/oauth2_manager.dart';